Scope and boundaries

 Access posture

-Read-only or export-based by default.
+Read-only access or agreed source export by default.

 • Read-only repository or organization-level access is preferred when direct access is used.